Exawind/exawind-builder/doc/source/advanced.rst

 -------------------

 At this point you have manually recreated all the steps performed by the *bootstrap* process.
-Please follow :ref:`compiling-software` to build Trilinos and Nalu-Wind
+Please follow :ref:`tut-basic-compilation` to build Trilinos and Nalu-Wind